OLC-Bioinformatics/ConFindr/README.md

 - Classify (-c): If the -c flag is added, when suspected cross-species contamination is found CLARK will be run (light version) to try to identify which species are present.
 Default=False.
 - Threads (-t): Number of threads to run analysis on.
 Default is number of cores on your system.
 - Trim_fastq (-tr): Performs quality trimming using bbduk.
 Off by default, but should probably almost always be turned on.
 - Remove\_bad_reads (-x): Removes reads which have contaminating kmers in them.
-Still highly experimental.
+Still highly experimental, not sure if it actually improves downstream assemblies at all.

-#### Example
+#### Example Usages

+Detect contamination on any fastq files within fastq folder, output results to outputname.csv

+`python3 Detector.py Fastq_Folder outputname.csv`

+Before detecting contamination, quality trim reads (highly recommended!)

+`python3 Detector.py Fastq_Folder outputname.csv -tr`

+Use CLARK to try and classify reads in samples that are suspected to have multiple species.

-python3 Detector.py Fastq_Folder outputname.csv
+`python3 Detector.py Fastq_Folder outputname.csv -c`

 ## Using Docker
 - A docker image has also been created for ease of use.
 It can be downloaded at (insert here eventually where you'll put it).